Passive Activism |

 May these islands, not unlike the mycelium of mushrooms, be a facilitator of nourishment, information and transformation.

 After quite some years of artistic and activist work, various collaborations, research and time to hopefully embody, am now looking for a small farm (or something similar) where I can initiate, facilitate and gather forces and the like-minded, share, and establish a living/working space/base.

 I hope that the description below will give you a context and a framework.

 For further information about me, my background and approach you may of course browse through my website (www.larsschmidt.org).

-The design and the implementation will work with principles and design-methods of permaculture.
+The design and the implementation will work with principles and design-methods of regenerative and natural farming approaches.

 • The design of the site will support and safeguard the life-supporting capacity of the air, water, soil and ecosystems.

 • It will create / recreate conditions so that biodiversity can be sustained or redevelop.

 • The project may create conditions for a diverse cultural life to develop – always in cooperation and consideration with the local conditions concerning the natural environment and the social/cultural structure of the area.

 • The project intents to enrichen and support the region and the region will inspire and be integrated in the project.